Donny van de Beek: Early years

 Van de Beek began his career as a boy with the local Veensche Boys' academy where his father, André, once played.
 In August 2014, he joined the Ajax youth academy signing a three-year contract, and was assigned to the D-team.
 He progressed further through the academy and featured in the A1 team Supercup victory against the Feyenoord A1 team.
 On 27 January 2015, he signed a contract extension, to keep him at the club until mid-2018.

 Van de Beek made his debut for Jong Ajax (the Ajax reserve team) in the Eerste Divisie against Sparta Rotterdam in January 2015.
 Two months later, manager Frank de Boer called him to the senior team for a league match against ADO Den Haag as an injury replacement.
 However, he was an unused substitute in that match.
-At the end of the 2014–15 season, he won the AFC Ajax Talent of the Future award.
+At the end of the 2014–15 season, he won the Ajax Talent of the Future award.

 In November 2015, Van de Beek was called to the senior team for a UEFA Europa League match against Scottish club Celtic.
 He made his European debut in the match, which Ajax won 2–1.
 He termed his debut as "beautiful" and added: "I have taken my duels well.
 It was of course difficult because the game went back and forth continuously.
 But I think I did fine."
 Three days later, Van de Beek made his first team debut in a 2–0 league victory against PEC Zwolle.
-In the following month, he scored his first goal for Ajax in a 1–1 draw against Norwegian club Molde FK.
+In the following month, he scored his first goal for Ajax in a 1–1 draw against Norwegian club Molde.
 As he scored the goal, his head collided with opposition player Joona Toivio's causing his left eyebrow to bleed.
 Commenting on the goal, he said that he would not soon forget it.
 The goal also won him the club's Goal of the Month award.

 Voetbal International reported in January 2016 that manager De Boer was impressed by Van de Beek and said he would continue to play with the first team "until further notice".
 After the departures of John Heitinga and Yaya Sanogo, he was officially promoted to the first team on 16 February.
 Media reports in March suggested that German club Bayern Munich was interested in signing him.
 By the end of the 2015–16 season, he cemented his position with the first team, and was also playing regularly for the Ajax under-19 team in the UEFA Youth League.
 Spanish newspaper Mundo Deportivo reported that Barcelona was considering options to secure his services.